hieuvp/learning-monitoring/README.md

 1. [ ] [Use Cases](prometheus-use-cases/README.md)
 1. [ ] Thank You

-Introduction to the course
-Introduction

-Thank you!
+- Thank you
   Bonus Lecture

 ## References